-Note(s): This course is intended for students in their second, third or fourth year of study.
+This course is intended for students in their second, third or fourth year of study.

-Semester:

-Usually offered every other year in the Fall.

-Contact Hours:

-3 - 0 - 6

-Credit(s):

-1

 FRF378 La littérature française du Moyen Âge II

 This course follows FRF376 and addresses French literature of the 13th, 14th and 15th centuries.
 More specifically, we will be studying the inception of theatre as a literary form (religious plays, works of Adam de la Halle, Farce de ma être Pathelin), various forms of lyrical poetry (chanson de toile, jeu-parti, etc.), and important longer works such as Le roman de Renart and Le roman de la rose.
 The end of the Middle Ages brings us to the work of the man considered to be the first modern French poet: François Villon.